bunkerity/bunkerweb/docs/integrations.md

     name: bw-docker
 ```

+!!! info "Database in the `bw-docker` network"
+    The database container is intentionally not included in the `bw-universe` network.
+It is used by the `bw-autoconf` and `bw-scheduler` containers rather than directly by BunkerWeb.
+Therefore, the database container is part of the `bw-docker` network, which enhances security by making external access to the database more challenging.
+This deliberate design choice helps safeguard the database and strengthens the overall security perspective of the system.

 !!! warning "Using Docker in rootless mode"
     If you are using [Docker in rootless mode](https://docs.docker.com/engine/security/rootless), you will need to replace the mount of the docker socket with the following value : `$XDG_RUNTIME_DIR/docker.sock:/var/run/docker.sock:ro`.